-Students who apply after fall semester start to start PSEO in January: These students will receive the orientation materials in their acceptance letter and can schedule advising starting in September.
+Students who apply after fall semester start to start PSEO in January: These students will receive the orientation materials in their acceptance letter.

-Online orientation is mandatory for all PSEO students, regardless of the date on which they have applied to the program.
+The online orientation is mandatory for all PSEO students, regardless of the date in which they have applied to the program.
 Upon receipt of the orientation materials, students should complete the orientation within one week.

-This self-paced presentation reviews important policies, resources, procedures, and expectations of students.
+This self-paced presentation reviews important policies, procedures, and expectations of our PSEO students.
 When reviewing this orientation students are encouraged to:

-- Take your time-orientation takes about 20 minutes to complete - Read all the information
+- Take your time-the orientation takes about 20 minutes to complete - Read all of the information-you'll be quizzed at the end!